mnit016/cv/README.md

 # Bùi Đình Tuyên

 I am a developer with 3 years of experience in Devops with Azure Cloud.
-Fastly understand the idea and problem to make decision.
+Quickly understand the idea or problem to make decision.
 Solid knowledge on OOP programming, analysis and design.
-Finally, I am eager to learn and develope myself.
+Finally, I am happy to learn and improve myself.

 # Experiences